AndTem/webpack-spa-config/README.md

 * define process.env.NODE_ENV;
 * adds .env variables in process.env;
 * removal of the previous assembly before starting a new one in production;
-* default imagemin minimezes except jpeg (converted to progressive jpeg);
+* default image-webpack-loader minimezes except jpeg (converted to progressive jpeg) and png (optimiztion level - 3);
 * static bundle report (webpack-bundle-analyzer).

 # API